Digital nomading is one of those ideas that sounds flawless at a distance.

 All wrapped in sunsets.

-Most people, most of the time, benefit from something far less cinematic and far more durable:
+Most people, most of the time, are better off with something less cinematic and more durable:

 A stable base.